zerda/skopeo/docs/skopeo-sync.1.md

 name can be stored at _destination_.

 ## OPTIONS
+**--all**
+If one of the images in __src__ refers to a list of images, instead of copying just the image which matches the current OS and architecture (subject to the use of the global --override-os, --override-arch and --override-variant options), attempt to copy all of the images in the list, and the list itself.

 **--authfile** _path_

 Path of the authentication file.
 Default is ${XDG\_RUNTIME\_DIR}/containers/auth.json, which is set using `skopeo login`.